capstone-fpga-raytracing/NewFPGA/README.md

 5. Open 'Computer System.qsys' in Quartus's Platform Designer and click 'Generate HDL'.
 6. Add the newly generated ComputerSystem.qip to the Quartus project.
 7. Hit compile (takes 7-8 mins).
 A .sof is generated containing the assembled FPGA core.
 8. Convert the .sof to .rbf using File > Convert Programming Files.
-Make sure 'Compression' is ticked under Properties (otherwise the program script will fail)
+Make sure 'Compression' is ticked under Properties!
+You may encounter [cryptic timeouts](https://community.intel.com/t5/Intel-High-Level-Design/altera-fpga-manager-ff706000-fpgamgr-timeout/m-p/1146465) later on if you don't.
-9. Transfer the fpga_program.sh script and the NewHPS repo to the DE1-SoC using `scp`
+9. Transfer the fpga_program.sh script, the compiled .rbf and the NewHPS repo to the DE1-SoC using `scp`, eg. `scp -r srcFolder root@de1soclinux:~/targetFolder`
-    - (remove the hidden .git folder in NewHPS first, scp on Windows may silently fail otherwise)
+    - (remove the hidden .git folder in NewHPS first. scp on Windows seems to silently fail otherwise)
 11. Setup the NewHPS repo on the DE1 by following its README instructions.